Disease and Drug Information

 - Wearing sunglasses that block both UVA and UVB rays

-- Using sunscreen with sun protection factor (SPF) 30 or higher
+- Using sunscreen with a sun protection factor (SPF) 30 or higher

 - Avoiding indoor tanning